The Town of Cicero has been identified as a Storm Water MS-4 entity.

 - Letter to the Utility Customers

 In 2003 a Storm Water Utility Board was established.
 This board meets quarterly, making decision as to how the fund generated are spent to satisfy Phase II requirements.
 The appointed members of the Storm water Utility Board are:

-Pat Comer is responsible for storm water issues regarding the town.
-Mr. Comer deals with all field reports of illegal discharging into the town’s storm system.
-Pat assists with the administrative/educational information related to storm water issues.
+Terry Cooper is responsible for storm water issues regarding the town.
+Mr. Cooper deals with all field reports of illegal discharging into the town’s storm system.
+Terry assists with the administrative/educational information related to storm water issues.